primatejs/primate/docs/guide/hooks.md

 **Precondition** none

 This hook allows modules to publish client-side code and entry points.
-It is particularly useful for [frontend frameworks][frontend-frameworks], which may need to register their own core scripts.
+It is particularly useful for [frontend frameworks], which may need to register their own core scripts.

 Publishing entry points allow bundler modules to effectively consolidate code during the `bundle` hook.